FrostForth/Comics/README.md

 - What kind of study is it?

-Since all the data is representative of past events and the study does not make any predictions for future observations, it is a retrospective observational study.
+Since the study period does not extend into the future and there are no experimental groups, this is a retrospective observational study.

 - What are possible limitations in your design and how could you address these?

 Since the samples were not randomly sampled, it may not be truly possible to infer the study's results to the population.
 However, random sampling cannot be used in this case, as many of the samples would have overlapping data.
 This also means that the individuals in the dataset from the same publisher are not independent.
-Therefore, we must merely assume that the samples of characters with more than 5 appearances are representative of all chararacters in their respective set.
+Therefore, we must merely assume that each sample of characters with more than 5 appearances is representative of all chararacters in their respective population.

 ## Data